kepano/obsidian-minimal/docs/Publish/Minimal for Obsidian Publish.md

 ## Downloads

-Minimal is available in 13 color schemes.
+Minimal Publish is available in 13 color schemes.
 You can download your favorite one optimized for Obsidian Publish using the links below.
 The files are located in the `/color-schemes` folder of the GitHub repo.

 - [Default](https://raw.githubusercontent.com/kepano/obsidian-minimal-publish/master/publish.css)
 - [Atom](https://raw.githubusercontent.com/kepano/obsidian-minimal-publish/master/color-schemes/atom/publish.css)